ludwig-ai/ludwig/CONTRIBUTING.md

    brew install cmake libomp
    ```

-which require `homebrew` to already be installed on your development machine.
+which require `homebrew` to be installed on your development machine.
 Please install these libraries and then repeat the previous step:

 ```bash
 pip install -e .